shop on amazon

 There is no specific amount of blister that appears on the body because it varies in every person.

-Another common symptom of chickenpox is a high temperature of the infected person, but it’s mild temperature in children.
+Another common symptom of chickenpox is a high temperature of the infected person, but it’s a mild temperature in children.

 Chickenpox can last 10-20 days for children, then longer for adults with chicken pox, and adults who are infected usually feel very ill and can suffer complications.